musevarg/NordVPN-Linux-Client/README.md

 ## Architecture

-Built using Java 16.0.2.
+Built using Java 11.

-This project doesn't use external libraries, only libraries that are part of the [JDK 16.0.2](http://jdk.java.net/16/release-notes).
+This project doesn't use external libraries, only libraries that are part of the JDK 11 (Amazon Coretto).

 ## Requirements